coolbreeze413/qorc-onion-apps/qorc_helloworldm4fpga/README.rst

   Practically, any adapter that supports OpenOCD and SWD can be used with the appropriate cfg file passed in.

-- Flash and run the design on the board using qfprog:
+- Flash and run the code/design on the board using qfprog:

   (assumes the board is put into :code:`programming` mode)